CapsAdmin/luajit-pureffi/README.md

 This is a collection of pure LuaJIT FFI bindings that aim to be cross-platform compatible.

-Each module aims to be standalone, copy-pastable, and have no strict dependency on any shared libraries (with some exceptions).
+Each module aims to be standalone, copy-pastable, and have no strict dependency on any shared libraries.

 ## Modules